 Axol Bioscience Ltd

-In February 2016, Axol Biosciences triumphed even its own expectations by hitting its overfunding target of £1,000,000 (upped from £700K) on SyndicateRoom.
+In February 2016, Axol Bioscience triumphed even its own expectations by hitting its overfunding target of £1m (upped from £700,000) on SyndicateRoom.

 Axol’s CEO and Co-founder is Dr Yichen Shi – a man described by super angel Jonathan Milner (who led the round alongside Darrin Disley) as ‘a very exciting young entrepreneur who can walk through walls’.
 Dr Shi identified the need for ‘a high-quality supplier of human cells … with all the critical ingredients for successful research’ during his doctorate in neuroscience and stem cell biology from the University of Cambridge.
 From there he went to to create Axol, where innovation, quality and customer service are the key drivers.